Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-create-image/guide.en-gb.md

 ---
-title: "Building Custom Openstack Image on OPCP"
+title: "Building Custom OpenStack Image on OPCP"
 excerpt: "Find out how to create your own operating system image on On-Prem Cloud Platform"
-updated: 2025-11-18
+updated: 2025-11-21
 ---

 ## Objective

-This guide focus on building customized disk images for both OpenStack Ironic (bare metal) and Nova (compute) using [diskimage-builder](https://github.com/openstack/diskimage-builder).
+This guide focuses on building customized disk images for both OpenStack Ironic (bare metal) and Nova (compute) using [diskimage-builder](https://github.com/openstack/diskimage-builder).

 It's a good starting point to understand how [diskimage-builder](https://github.com/openstack/diskimage-builder) (DiB) works with a practical example.
 We will build a custom Debian 13 image from the upstream image and customize it with Ansible.

-At the end, we will generate a debian13.qcow2 whole disk image (with the kernel and initramfs), ready to be imported into OpenStack Glance.
+At the end, we will generate a `debian13.qcow2` whole disk image (with the kernel and initramfs), ready to be imported into OpenStack Glance.

 ## Openstack Ironic/Nova expectations